 08/01/14 - Revision to include change in Deputy Title IX Coordinators approved by the President of the University.

 05/10/16 - Revision mandated by changes to the Title IX statute.
 Revision approved by the President of the University as recommended by the Policy Committee of the University.

-07/12/16 - As Dr. Alan M. Levine's position as Vice President for Academic Affairs ended on June 30, 2016, a proposal to amend the policy to remove him as a Deputy Title IX Coordinator for faculty members was made.
-At its July 12, 2016 meeting, the President's Cabinet recommended that this change be made and on July 12, 2016, the President approved it.
+07/12/16 - Due to a change in the position of Vice President for Academic Affairs, a proposal was made to revise the policy by updating the information for Deputy Title IX Coordinators effective June 30, 2016.
+At its July 12, 2016, meeting the President's Cabinet recommended that this change be made and on July 12, 2016, the President approved it.